Scientific notes

 How Adipose Tissue Drives Metabolic Disease

-The dysfunction of adipose tissue is not a passive consequence of obesity; it is a central driver of metabolic disease.
+The dysfunction of adipose tissue is not a passive consequence of obesity; it is a central driver of metabolic disorders.
 Obesity-related disorders such as insulin resistance, type 2 diabetes, fatty liver disease, and cardiovascular complications are increasingly recognized as originating from intrinsic defects in the function, distribution, and adaptability of adipose depots.

 One of the earliest and most critical dysfunctions is the loss of adipose tissue expandability.
 In healthy individuals, the body accommodates excess energy through hyperplasia, the generation of new, small adipocytes that remain insulin-sensitive.
 This process preserves tissue flexibility and metabolic homeostasis.
 However, when progenitor cell capacity is limited, due to genetics, aging, inflammation, or environmental insults, excess lipids are shunted into existing adipocytes, causing them to hypertrophy.
 These hypertrophic cells become mechanically and metabolically stressed, promoting inflammation, lipotoxicity, and insulin resistance(2).